dkluis/TVMaze-Management/README.md

 * **Technology**
-	* Build in Python 3 and MariaDB
+	* Build using Python 3, MariaDB and a little zsh